ali1845/pythonNotes/Linked_lists_theory_&_py_impl.md

 ##### Linked list disadvantages

-  - Random access to elements is not possible in linked list. i.e. accessing an element with an index.
+  - Random access to elements is not possible in the linked list. i.e. accessing an element with an index.
 Hence binary search is not allowed.

-  - Extra pointer's memory space is needed with each element.
+  - Extra pointer memory space is needed with each element.

-  - No locality of reference in linked list, as per in lists elements are stored in contiguous location that is not the case in Linked list.
+  - No locality of reference in a linked list, as per in lists elements are stored in a contiguous location that is not the case in Linked list.

 ## 2. Structure of Linked list:

   - Each element of a linked list is called **Node**.
-  - Every *Node* consist of two fields;
+  - Every *Node* consists of two fields;

       1. **Data:** Holds the value to be stored in the Node.
       2. **Next Pointer:** A reference to the next Node.